UniStuttgart-VISUS/reCAPit/README.md

 `uv run App.py --meta [PATH_TO_META.json]`

-Please note that upon the first execution, all necessary dependencies are resolved.
-This process might take some time.

 The `meta.json` file should contain paths to the processed data sources and additional configuration information.
 You can use `meta_example.json` as a reference.

+> [!NOTE]
+> During the first execution, all required dependencies are automatically resolved.
+This process may take some time.

 ## Future Roadmap